annsudo/katacoda-scenarios/Monolithic to micro services/step3.md

 💡 Tips: Both Rating and UserRating objects are predefined.
 You will find them in the "models" map for this project

+Rating `monolithic-to-microservices/start-microservices/ratings-data-service/src/main/java/com/devops/ratingsdataservice/models/Rating.java`{{open}}

+UserRating`monolithic-to-microservices/start-microservices/ratings-data-service/src/main/java/com/devops/ratingsdataservice/models/UserRating.java`{{open}}

+Define a list of Rating objects, every one of which is available at "/ratingdata/users/Katacoda".

+Your class will look like this:

 ```
 @RestController
 @RequestMapping("/ratingdata")